magiruuvelvet/argparse-d/README.md

  - boolean switches which are always true once present, there is **no** `-b=false` syntax, and
  - string switches which can take a value or not, if value is omitted an empty string is assumed.

+## Credits

+argparse has a renamed copy of [dokutoku/wcwidth-compat](https://github.com/dokutoku/wcwidth-compat) embedded for usage with the built-in help printer.
+The renaming was done to avoid eventual conflicts when your project already contains a version of wcwidth to avoid naming conflicts.
+All `extern (C)` attributes were removed too, to really avoid naming conflicts and linker errors all the way down.